Jacob De Ghein Brave in armor with a pike - engraving from the 17th century

 Description

 Preserved as an important element of military history and the evolution of weaponry techniques in the 17th century, De Gheyn’s works have become highly sought-after collectibles for historians, collectors, and art enthusiasts.
-The fact that they are available in large numbers and cover diverse topics allows for a deeper exploration of various aspects of military life of that period, making each print a small historical treasure.
+The fact that they are available in large numbers and cover diverse topics allows for an in-depth exploration of various aspects of military life of that period, making each print a small historical treasure.

 The sheet measures mm.
 310x230.

-Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture belongs to the 19th century, especially the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
-Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few of the most important can be distinguished.
+Eclectic furniture belongs to the 19th century, during which the Biedermeier style was predominant.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
+Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese “barocco” — meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Noteworthy and interesting are antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese “barocco” – meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust, often finished with brown stains, featuring cornices, strong bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-During this period, there was also an interest in mythology and ancient times, which influenced the forms of supports and legs, often taking animal shapes.
+Renaissance furniture was quite heavy and massive, using dark stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.

 Lion's paws, eagle's heads – these are common sights especially in Renaissance style.
 Currently, many global brands reproduce furniture made in this style, drawing inspiration from Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that each country perceived furniture craftsmanship differently, so each style in a given nation had its own distinct character.
-This is very important, especially when searching for a luxurious antique that suits your interior.
+It is important to remember that in each country, the perception of furniture craftsmanship varied, so each style had its own distinct character.
+This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of vintage antique furniture is originality.
-This is ultimately crucial from the buyer's perspective, as the market is filled with many forgeries.
-Luxury Products provides a certificate confirming the product's compliance with its actual description and photos.
-We have art appraisers, historians, and experts from around the world at your disposal.
+This is ultimately crucial from the buyer's perspective, as the market is flooded with many forgeries.
+Luxury Products provides a certificate confirming the product's compliance with its actual description and photographs.
+We have at your disposal art appraisers, historians, and experts from around the world.

 Attributes / Details